 4. Use a good ad blocker

-An ad blocker is another important privacy tool since most advertisements pose a major threat to your privacy by quietly collecting data for third-party advertising networks.
+A reliable ad blocker is another important privacy tool since most advertisements pose a major threat to your privacy by quietly collecting data for third-party advertising networks.
 Generally speaking, ads are tracking and data collection tools.
-Ads can also be a security threat (see malvertising), so it’s best to simply block advertisement and tracking networks.
-The ad blocker guide discusses various options for doing that.
+Ads can also be a security threat (see malvertising), so it’s best to simply block ads and tracking networks.

 There are of course many other privacy tools to consider, but these four are arguably among the most important for achieving a baseline level of privacy and security.